Zugzwang: The Compulsion to Move

 At a job interview, you are asked what you think is some kind of trick question.
 You pause.
 You politely and savvily request that the question be re-asked.
 It is.
 No help there.
 You have no idea, really, how to respond appropriately.
 Is this a form of zugzwang?

 You are seated on the outside row of a bus in which no seats are currently available.
-Passengers less comfortable than you are standing in the middle and hold a handrail.
+Passengers less comfortable than you are standing in the middle and holding a handrail.
 Should you offer a seat to the woman of about 30 near you being jostled a bit at each stop and start?
 Would she appreciate the offer and find you gallant?

 On the other hand, would she think you overly solicitous in some way to a perfectly capable professional woman of slightly less than your own age?
 If you say nothing and look away and pretend not to be aware of her awkward and uncomfortable situation, would she notice and think you callous, rude?
 Beware: you may think you’re on a common form of public transport, but you might actually be in Zugzwang!